Suicide of Rehtaeh Parsons: Investigation

 A year following the alleged rape, the RCMP concluded an investigation stating, "[an] investigation into an earlier sexual assault was completed, and in consultation with the Crown, there was insufficient evidence to lay charges".
 According to the family, the boys were not questioned and their phones were not reviewed for the photograph of the rape in progress.

 Instead, the police called it a "he said, she said" case and also decided the photo was not criminal, in spite of Parsons being a minor.
 Likewise, there were no arrests for the March 2013 stabbing incident.

 Following the suicide, the RCMP announced they were reviewing the case.
 On April 12, the RCMP announced the case was being reopened in light of "new and credible information" that they said did not come from the Internet.

 In September 2014, one of the boys, by then 20, pleaded guilty to a charge of making child pornography in relation to the photo of Parsons.
-Citing the offender's age at the time of the crime and Canada's Youth Criminal Justice Act, the Crown prosecutor advised the Judge that the only possible penalties in this case were either probation or a conditional discharge.
+Citing the offender's age at the time of the crime and Canada's Youth Criminal Justice Act, the Crown prosecutor advised the judge that the only possible penalties in this case were either probation or a conditional discharge.
 In November 2014, the first defendant to plead guilty was sentenced to a conditional discharge with 12 months' probation.
 With a conditional discharge, his criminal record will not show a conviction in this case, unless he breaches the terms of his probation.

 Also in November 2014, the second person charged, then 19, pleaded guilty to a charge of distributing child pornography, in relation to the photo of himself and Parsons.
 He was sentenced on January 15, 2015, to one year of probation and required to submit a sample to a DNA database.
 In an unusual move for a case involving minors convicted of a crime, the judge ruled that this conviction would be kept in his criminal record for a period of five years.

 Milton–Pepler inquiry

 On June 14, 2013, the 56-page report of Penny Milton and Debra Pepler, two education experts from Ontario, was released.
 The provincial government of Darrell Dexter requested the report, which is entitled "External Review of the Halifax Regional School Board’s Support of Rehtaeh Parsons".
 One conclusion of the report was that Nova Scotian schools "need to do a better job preventing harassment and sexual aggression".

-Significantly, the authors recommended an external review of the IWK Health Centre, the Halifax hospital where she was a patient for five weeks after she had a breakdown and became suicidal.
+Significantly, the authors recommended an external review of the IWK Health Centre, the Halifax hospital where Parsons was a patient for five weeks after she had a breakdown and became suicidal.
 Canning said that Parsons was strip-searched by two men while receiving treatment in 2012 at the IWK, while the IWK denied the allegations.

 The authors met with 111 people, including school board staff, Ministerial staff, school staff, youth, police, health-care workers and others.
 The authors received more than 150 submissions from the general public, but curiously failed to interview Parsons' friends or her teachers.
 Among the 13 recommendations made by the authors were: